quynhvp/aiw2014guidelines/app/views/step2/_rails_setup.html.md

         Rails 4.1.6

 Voila!
 If you see the above lines, it means you have successfully installed Rails on your computer.
-Now we move to the next step to test the application
+Now we move to the next step to test the application!